ecshreve/pillager/pkg/hunter/README.md

 import "github.com/brittonhayes/pillager/pkg/hunter"
 ```

-Package hunter contains the types\, methods\, and interfaces for the file hunting portion of pillager
+Package hunter contains the types\, methods\, and interfaces for the file hunting functionality of pillager\.

 ## Index